demystifying-programming-TA/DP/session3/tutorial_python_partI.md

 **Step 2: Initiate the Nominatim method and use to reverse geolocate**

-Next, we want to pull Nominatim method of geolocation from geopy and save it to an object.
+Next, we want to pull Nominatim method of geolocation from geopy and store it in an object.
 ```
 locator = gp.geocoders.Nominatim(user_agent="myGeocoder")
 ```